(number of millionaires by country)

 WHICH OTHER FACTORS SHOULD BE TAKEN INTO ACCOUNT WHEN TARGETING HNWIS THROUGH SOCIAL MEDIA?

 It’s impossible to really target HNWIs as a whole group without forgetting the I – the individual.

 When targeting a niche but relatively large group of consumers engaged in social media, you should consider whether your strategy caters for different languages and cultural backgrounds, genders, locations and ages.
 This is where the social advertising I mentioned before can come in handy as it allows you to attune your target audience to several specific parameters.

 In terms of age, millennial investors in particular expect real-time contact with people in their business and professional networks.
-Gen X and Millennial investors actively engage in social media – 14% of Boomers, 32% of Genx X and 30% of Millennials engage with brands at least monthly – so luxury brands and financial companies should be using social to build their brand and become voices of authority on their sector respectively.
+However, Baby Boomers, Gen X and Millennial investors actively engage in social media – 14% of Boomers, 32% of Genx X and 30% of Millennials engage with brands at least monthly – so luxury brands and financial companies should be using social to build their brand and become voices of authority in their sector respectively.
 A good way to capture the attention of an audience and show your brand’s personality is by posting not just about your company, but about other related topics that your audience are typically interested in.
 For HNWIs this could be wealth management, philanthropy or luxury travel, to name a few.

-The most important thing to consider when orchestrating digital marketing for high-net-worth-individuals through a social media platform is that you should not be simply promoting your product or service – social should be used as a tool for building relationships with your target audience.
+The most important thing to consider when orchestrating digital marketing for high-net-worth-individuals through a social media platform is that you should not be just promoting your product or service – social should be used as a tool for building relationships with your target audience.
 A good guidance for this is the 80-20 rule – this advises that your content should be just 20% sales and 80% entertainment and extra value content.